 When drawing up a will, there are several main areas for you to carefully consider.
 These include choosing an executor, distributing your assets and belongings, addressing disinheritance, assigning guardianships and specifying gifts and donations.

 Your executor is responsible for handling the details of your estate after you die.
 The executor can:

 - Cancel credit cards

 - Distribute property and assets in the will

 - Finish any other remaining business

-The executor can be a friend, a family member or a bank.
+The executor of your estate can be a friend, a family member or a bank.
 It's best to ensure they agree to the role before designating them in your will.

 - Real estate

 - Certain other financial assets (e.g., stocks, bonds, Treasury notes, etc.)